erickzanardo/gson2xml/README.md

 </doc>
 ```

-You can create a map to tell gson2xml how to resolve the name of the entries os the array by passing an Map as parameter to the Gson2Xml constructor, for example:
+You can create a map to tell gson2xml how to resolve the name of the entries of the array by passing an Map as a parameter to the Gson2Xml constructor, for example:

 ```java
         JsonObject jsonObject = new JsonObject();